tripal/tripal/docs/dev_guide/module_dev/file_structure.rst

  - ``config``: contains files defining default configuration including variables and schema.
  - ``src``: contains the bulk of your module including controllers, forms, fields and blocks.
- - ``templates``: contains your Twig template files for mofifying display of fields and pages.
+ - ``templates``: contains your Twig template files for modifying display of fields and pages.
  - ``tests``: contains your automated phpunit tests.

 The sub-directories and files within are described in the following image: